No soldier photo found.

 Dear Sirs:

-I am having wonderful time over here.
-The people are marvelous Scotland sure id a lovely place to be stationed.
-We also have a grand station but are moving to a new squadron soon.
-I don’t know whether we’ll stay in the Island or not.
+I am having a wonderful time over here.
+The people are marvelous.
+Scotland sure is a lovely place to be stationed.
+We also have a grand station, but are moving to a new squadron soon.
+I don’t know whether we’ll stay on the Island or not.
 I hope to get a posting overseas if possible, Egypt or India would be fine.

 I am on Hurricanes at present but like to get Spites.
-What kind of station is Ken on.
+What kind of station is Ken on?
 I hope he likes it over here.
-I’ll admit it’s not like home but isn’t bad.
+I’ll admit it’s not like home but it isn’t bad.
 We Canadians have a fine time.

 Yours.